-We observed occasional inconsistencies between the process and outcome evaluations made by reward models.
-For example, a reasoning chain may correctly identify a need for emotional soothing, yet the selected response might instead offer practical suggestions.
-To quantify such inconsistencies, we compared UnifiReward with PRM+ORM.
-Using rejection sampling, we collected 1,000 samples and used GPT-4o to assess consistency.
-As shown in Figure~\ref{fig:analysis} (a), UnifiReward exhibits significantly fewer inconsistencies.
+We observed that reward models may produce inconsistent process-level and outcome-level evaluations.
+For example, a reasoning chain may correctly identify the need for emotional soothing, while the selected response may instead focus on offering practical suggestions.
+To quantify this issue, we compare UnifiReward with the PRM+ORM combination.
+Specifically, we collect 1,000 samples through rejection sampling and use GPT-4o to assess the consistency between the reasoning process and the final response.
+As shown in Figure~\ref{fig:analysis} (a), UnifiReward exhibits fewer inconsistent cases.
 This is likely because PRM and ORM make judgments independently, while UnifiReward evaluates the outcome in light of the reasoning process, promoting coherence across stages.